 - 1. Grades K-12 shorts must not be spandex or "biker shorts." - 2.
-No athletic gear permitted except for athletes on game day. - 3.
-Grades K-12 shorts, skirts, and dresses may be no shorter than four inches above the center of the knee cap. - 4.
-All shorts, pants, skirts, dresses, etc. must be hemmed. - 5.
+Grades K-12 shorts, skirts, and dresses may be no shorter than four inches above the center of the knee cap. - 3.
 Pants and shorts must be worn at the waist and not around the hips.
-Pants worn in the "sagging" style will not be tolerated at school. - 6.
-Students in grades K-12 are prohibited from having holes in their jeans, shorts, pants, etc. - 7.
-Female students who wear leggings, jeggings, tights, or yoga pants as pants must have a dress or skirt on that meets the four inch length requirements. - 8.
-No pajama pants or sleep pants are permitted at school.
-Schools are not permitted to have a "pajama day."
+Pants worn in the "sagging" style will not be tolerated at school. - 4.
+Students in grades K-12 are prohibited from having holes in their jeans, shorts, pants, etc. - 5.
+Female students who wear leggings, jeggings, tights, or yoga pants as pants must have a dress or skirt on that completely cover the posterior - 6.
+Students in grades K-12 are prohibited from having any holes in their jeans, shorts, pants, etc that is above the knee.
+A hole is defined as an opening that reveals skin.